5 Reproducibility: Tracking Changes with Git

 This exercise introduces the graphical interface for git through RStudio.
 To

-use this interface, you’ll need to click Tools -> Global Options -> Git/SVN
+use this interface, you’ll need to click Tools -> Global Options -> Git/SVN.

 If Git executable shows (none), click Browse and selec tthe git executable